 - When the young cast of Space Cases switch species, human Harlan gets Andromedan Radu's super hearing... and goes crazy from the agonizing physical pain caused by "hearing everything," with that everything "magnified about a million times."
 It takes Andromedans years of practice to filter out all this noise and focus only on what they want to listen to.

-- An interesting case on Doctor Who - Vincent Van Gogh sees the world with far more vibrancy than everyone else.
+- An interesting case on - Vincent van Gogh sees the world with far more vibrancy than everyone else.
 However, this perpetual sensory overload is a major cause of his depression and eventual suicide.

 - Happens occasionally on The Sentinel, like when Jim was driven to distraction by the pain of a minor wound on his hand because of his super-touch sense.